-principally through Renaissance Reinsurance Ltd. and DaVinci leading reinsurers, specializing in proper-ty catastrophe and specialty reinsurance products.
-We have been a pioneer in the products.
+We underwrite our Reinsurance business principally through Renaissance Reinsurance Ltd., two of the world's leading reinsurers, specializing in property catastrophe and specialty reinsurance products.
 We have been a pioneer in the use of sophisticated computer modeling for risk analysis and management.
-Using professional and various specialty professional and various specialty superior risk portfolio, while cultivating long-term relationships with clients in property catastrophe reinsurance, our coverages include casualty clash, medical malpractice, terrorism, surety and catastrophe-exposed workers' compensation reinsurance.
+Using proprietary technology, our seasoned team of underwriters seeks to construct a superior risk portfolio, while cultivating long-term relationships with clients who appreciate our problem-solving capabilities.
+In addition to our expertise in property catastrophe reinsurance, our coverages include casualty clash, medical malpractice, terrorism, surety and catastrophe-exposed workers